Indicators for Setting Stop losses in Indices Trading

 Indicator for Setting Stop Loss Orders

-Bollinger bands indicator use standard deviation as a measure of volatility.
+Bollinger Band indicator use standard deviation as a measure of volatility.
 Since standard deviation indicator is a measure of volatility, the Bollinger bands are self-adjusting meaning they widen during periods of higher volatility and contract during periods of lower volatility.

 Fibonacci retracement levels provide areas of support and resistance, these can then be used to set stop loss levels.